 Data from the National Former Prisoner Survey reveal that more than half of formerly incarcerated people hold only a high school diploma or GED, and a quarter hold no credential at all.
 Also, returning talent will have gaps in their employment history to account for time served.
 Therefore, you should consider removing educational requirements or years of experience, when possible, to help level the playing field.

 Also, focus your job description on core competencies needed for the role, instead of past experience.
 If someone hasn’t had the chance to work in a similar position before, but has the right soft and hard skills to complete the job, then on-the-job training should help them get up to speed.
 Building a skills-based job description helps attract fair chance talent.

 5. Build a network to fill your talent pipeline

 If you’re in the earlier stages of rolling out your fair chance hiring plan, it can be challenging to get the word out to potential candidates who aren’t aware of your policies.
 One way to remove that roadblock is to bring fair chance advocates into your network and partner with them to find talent.
-Organizations such as the Center for Employment Opportunities, Defy of Norcal, and 70 Million Jobs, work directly with fair chance candidates to prepare them for the hiring process, so they are a great resource for connecting you with high-quality candidates who are ready to work.
+Organizations such as the Center for Employment Opportunities and Defy of Norcal work directly with fair chance candidates to prepare them for the hiring process, so they are a great resource for connecting you with high-quality candidates who are ready to work.